CT712 LANforge RF Noise Generator and RADAR Simulator

 Quick Start Guide

-- Install LANforge on Linux PC.
+- Have a LANforge Linux system.

 - Connect RF Noise generator to PC USB port.